A Critical Look At Tokenwise Reward-Guided Text Generation

-where the KL term forms a regularizer that ensures that the finetuned model will not differ too much from the reference model.
-The above optimization problem can be optimized by many RL techniques, including the popular proximal policy optimization (PPO) algorithm \citep{schulman2017proximal}.
+where the KL term forms a regularizer that ensures that the fine-tuned model will not differ too much from the reference model.
+The optimization problem above can be solved by many RL techniques, including the popular PPO algorithm \citep{schulman2017proximal}.
 This RL optimization is quite costly in practice due to the size of the LLM.